-- 15.1 Each Member must pay the Annual Membership Fee determined by the Board from time to time. - Annual membership fees are non-refundable and are payable by Members on admission and on the anniversary of their membership each year, unless otherwise determined by the Board. - 15.3 In determining the amount of the Annual Membership Fee, except in cases of financial hardship where a reduced fee may be offered in accordance with clause 15.4, the Board may nominate a different rate as between different classes of membership but may not discriminate between Members of the same class of membership.
+- 15.1 Each Member must pay the Annual Membership Fee determined by the Board from time to time. - 15.2 Annual Membership Fees are non-refundable and are payable by Members on admission and on the anniversary of their membership each year, unless otherwise determined by the Board. - 15.3 In determining the amount of the Annual Membership Fee, the Board may nominate a different rate as between different classes of membership but may not discriminate between Members of the same class of membership.